ludicast/ice/README.markdown

-# ice
+# Ice Ice Baby!

-This project allows user-submitted templates to be written in the javascript programming language.
-It is similar to Liquid in terms of safety, but uses javascript to leverage the powers of a language most developers are familiar with.
+The Ice project allows user-created templates to be written in the javascript programming language.
+They are then interpreted in a sandboxed environment.
+Ice is similar to Liquid in terms of safety, but uses javascript to leverage the powers of a language most developers are familiar with.

-It runs the templates through an erb-ish parser and then uses the [therubyracer](http://github.com/cowboyd/therubyracer) to interpet the javascript using Google's V8 javascript engine.
+Ice runs the templates through an erb-ish parser and then uses the [therubyracer](http://github.com/cowboyd/therubyracer) to interpet the javascript using Google's V8 javascript engine.
 Your users can then write ice templates like:

     <table>
         <tr><th>Name</th><th>Email</th></tr>